 - Narcissism may advance short-term mating—and in so doing, evolutionary fitness (i.e., passing down genes to succeeding generations).
 The idea here is that throughout evolutionary history, the qualities associated with narcissism, including being attractive and sexually coercive, made it easier for such people to mate and achieve reproductive success.

 - Narcissism may advance survival through its relationship with dominance.
 According to this argument, dominance was selected because it is one way to achieve high social status, and at the same time the emotional systems that allow for the display of hubristic pride were also selected.
 The thinking is that the expression of hubristic pride makes narcissists appear dominant, which paves the way to high social status.
-In turn, high social status translates into the ability to attain resources like food, material goods, and shelter, which promote survival.
+In turn, high social status translates into the ability to attain resources like food, material goods, and shelter, which promotes survival.
 In other words, dominant narcissists got that way because it helped them survive over the course of evolutionary history.

 - Short-term mating and dominance were selected together over evolutionary time—and shaped narcissism.
-Here, the argument is that the narcissist's proficiency for short-term mating would have allowed him to pass on his genes to succeeding generations, and achieve evolutionary fitness.
+Here, the argument is that the narcissist's proficiency in short-term mating would have allowed him to pass on his genes to succeeding generations, and achieve evolutionary fitness.
 Also, the narcissist's dominance would have permitted the attainment of high social status, and advance the ability to acquire resources, increasing the probability of survival.
 Thus, this dual selection would give narcissists both survival and reproductive advantages.

 Holtzman, N. S. & Donnellan, M. B. (2015).
 The roots of Narcissus: Old and new models of the evolution of narcissism.
 In V. Zeigler-Hill, L.L.M.
 Welling, & T.K.
 Shackelford (Eds.), Evolutionary Perspectives on Social Psychology (pp. 479-489).
 New York: Springer